Ethorbit/steamcmd-server-docker/README.md

 * Automatic updating is setup by default

-* There's full terminal interactivity support, for example: if you press hotkey combos like Ctrl+l, it will be processed properly.
-This is because all the required libraries are present, unlike with other installs.

 ## Examples
 * Creating a Garry's Mod server
 ```docker run -dit -v /home/ethorbit/Servers/my-gmod-server:/home/srcds/server --env SRCDS_APPID=4020 --env SRCDS_RUN_ARGS='-tickrate 66 +gamemode "sandbox" +map "gm_construct"' --restart always --name "my-gmod-server" ethorbit/srcds-server:latest```